Apatzingán: Geography

 The Municipality of Apatzingán is located in the Tierra Caliente Valley.
 It has an area of 1,656.67 km2 (639.64 sq mi), and reported a population of 99,010 (2010).

-The city of Apatzingán is the sixth-largest in Michoacán (behind Morelia, Uruapan, Zamora, Lázaro Cárdenas, and Zitacuaro), with a 2015 census population of 128,250 persons.
+The city of Apatzingán is the sixth-largest in Michoacán (behind Morelia, Uruapan, Zamora, Lázaro Cárdenas, and Zitácuaro), with a 2015 census population of 128,250 persons.

 The major Sierra Madre del Sur mountain range and the municipality of Coalcomán de Vázquez Pallares are to the west.